 I have lost count of how many times I would travel almost an hour from home (in Bombay), just to eat a tub of Sitaphal Cream at the famous Haji Ali Mosque!
 It is in high demand and people line up to buy it!
-Usually when I love a food this much I am cheeky and try to cajole the chef to share the recipe with me.
+Usually, when I love a food item this much, I am cheeky and try to cajole the chef to share the recipe with me.
 Sometimes I get it and most often I don't... no surprise there I suppose.
-If I can't get the recipe, then I try to deconstruct and recreate it myself.
-Which is what I did with this one.
+If I can't get the recipe, then I try to deconstruct and recreate it myself; which is what I did with this one.

 Making Sitaphal Cream is as easy as it gets - few ingredients and just a few simple steps!
-Which is why, even though it doesn't freeze well, you can still have it at short notice.
-Deseeding custard apples is time consuming work but totally worth it.
-One time saving tip is to buy them in season and deseed a big batch, then divide into portions and freeze in freezer bags.
+Even though it doesn't freeze well, you can still have it at short notice.
+Deseeding custard apples is time-consuming work but totally worth it.
+One time-saving tip is to buy them in season and deseed a big batch, then divide into portions and freeze in freezer bags.
 That way all you do is take out, thaw and use when you feel the urge for a yummy, easy dessert!

 Sitaphal Cream is the kind of dessert that makes you feel you've died and gone straight to dessert heaven!!
 It is so rich and creamy.
 That said, you can only have a little at a time or then be prepared to exercise it off the next day!
 I feel like I need not say more on the subject.
 Try it!

 - If you want smaller pieces of fruit in the cream, roughly chop up the fruit into pieces of the size you prefer.